From Hancock to Widdecombe – the most excruciating reality TV stints by politicians

 Politicians from across the political spectrum have taken part in reality TV competitions

-Matt Hancock’s forthcoming appearance on Celebrity SAS: Who Dares Wins is sure to be the latest in a long line of excruciating appearances by politicians on reality TV.
+Matt Hancock’s appearance on Celebrity SAS: Who Dares Wins is the latest in a long line of excruciating appearances by politicians on reality TV.

 Less than a year after he took part in I’m a Celebrity… Get Me Out Of Here! (although Celebrity SAS was actually filmed beforehand), the former health secretary is being put to the test once again in a gruelling reality show.